COMPLETED: IDA: Implementing a Digital physical Activity intervention for older adults

 Principal Investigator: Dr Kat Bradbury

-Partners: Southern Health NHS Foundation Trust, Dorset County Hospital NHS Foundation Trust , Oxford Health NHS Foundation Trust, Wessex AHSN, University of Southampton, NHS England, Energise Me, Active Partnerships, Live Longer Better.
+Partners: Hampshire and Isle of Wight Healthcare NHS Foundation Trust (Southern Health NHS Foundation Trust), Dorset County Hospital NHS Foundation Trust , Oxford Health NHS Foundation Trust, Health Innovation Wessex (Wessex AHSN), University of Southampton, NHS England, Energise Me, Active Partnerships, Live Longer Better.

 Summary